 How to Repot a Christmas Cactus

-Most Christmas Cactus growers recommend repotting in the Spring.
+Most Christmas Cactus growers recommend repotting in late Spring.
 Their reason is this is the dormant time for them so it’s not trying to put on new growth or bloom.

 I’m as careful as I can be when re-potting, but I always have broken tendrils.
 You can usually re-pot any segment that breaks off unless they are too bruised or smashed to make it.